mikegomezg/nextla_astro/src/content/landing/project.md

 ---
-heading: What is Nexla?
+heading: What is Nextla?
 ---
-- Nexla is a system for managing creative attention—the one thing that can't be automated.
+- Nextla is a system for managing creative attention—the one thing that can't be automated.